angular/angular-seed/README.md

 versions that match the version ranges specified in the `package.json` file.

-## Loading Angular Asynchronously
+## Loading AngularJS Asynchronously

 The `angular-seed` project supports loading the framework and application scripts asynchronously.
 The special `index-async.html` is designed to support this style of loading.
-For it to work you must inject a piece of Angular JavaScript into the HTML page.
+For it to work you must inject a piece of AngularJS JavaScript into the HTML page.
 The project has a predefined script to help do this:

 ```